mui/material-ui/CONTRIBUTING.md

 yarn docs:api
 ```

+### Building locally

+To use the provided build scripts with yarn you have to install `yarn@^1.4.0`.
+Depending on the package you want to build just run `yarn workspace @material-ui/PACKAGE build`.

 ### Coding style

 Please follow the coding style of the current code base.
 Material-UI uses eslint, so if possible, enable linting in your editor to get real-time feedback.
 The linting rules are also run when Webpack recompiles your changes, and can be run manually with `yarn lint`.